 It's clear that people want pot.
 They voted for it last November, and lined up outside of provisioning centers when adult use was made legal.
 There is a lot of general confusion about access to legal marijuana.
 Most people don't follow the details, and just want to know when they can go to the store and buy pot.
 The answer to that question is still up in the air.
 The state will begin taking applications for recreational marijuana businesses on Nov.
 1. Folks at the state licensing office say that they have made the process easier and quicker.
 We'll see how well that goes come November.
 However, a practical person should not expect to see any stores selling recreational stuff before Jan.
 1.

-In the meantime, people who want marijuana will have to depend on wherever they've been getting it these past few decades — that's medical marijuana provisioning centers if they have a medical marijuana card, or the out-of-control black market if they don't.
+In the meantime, people who want marijuana will have to depend on wherever they've been getting it these past few years — that's medical marijuana provisioning centers if they have a medical marijuana card, or the out-of-control black market if they don't.
 Remember, it's legal for adults to "gift" up to 2.5 oz. of marijuana or 15 grams of marijuana concentrate for free to another adult.

 Already lined up